nolanlawson/fuite/README.md

 The options for `findLeaks` are basically the same as for the CLI.
 The only differences between the JavaScript API and the CLI are:

 - `scenario` takes an object with keys `setup`, `createTests`, and `iteration` rather than a filename (see [Scenario object](#scenario-object) and [Extending the default scenario](#extending-the-default-scenario) below).
-- `progress` can be set to `false` to disable the progress spinner.
 - `setup` is not supported – use `scenario` instead.
 - `signal` can be used to cancel the test (see [Cancel the test](#cancel-the-test) below).